European Union and Tunisia announce progress in building economic and trade ties, and on migration

 This time, European Commission President Ursula von der Leyen, Italian Premier Giorgia Meloni and Dutch Prime Minister Mark Rutte didn’t detail the full monetary value of EU aid on offer to Tunisia, in statements they made after talks with Tunisian President Kais Saied.

-But Von der Leyen said the latest trip secured agreement on “a comprehensive package of measures that we will now put into practice swiftly.”
+But von der Leyen said the latest trip secured agreement on “a comprehensive package of measures that we will now put into practice swiftly.”

+Saied, speaking through a interpreter, said that he expects the memorandum to be followed by “a set of binding agreements” — suggesting more negotiating work ahead.

+Tunisia intends to implement the memorandum “in the nearest time possible,” he said.

-Specific aid that she announced included a 10-million euro ($11 million) program to boost exchanges of students and 65 million euros ($73 million) in EU funding to modernize Tunisian schools.
+Specific aid that von der Leyen announced included a 10-million euro ($11 million) program to boost exchanges of students and 65 million euros ($73 million) in EU funding to modernize Tunisian schools.

 On migration, Von der Leyen said: “We need an effective cooperation more than ever.”